 Colours aren’t just for sports teams.
 Companies can and should have colours as well, and those colours should be represented in the logo.
 It’s essential, of course, to choose your colours wisely.
 The colours you select can have a significant impact on your company’s future business success.

 Start by remembering that specific colours convey certain emotions.
 For example, if your goal is to make your logo look young and exciting, you may want to select a bright colour like red or yellow.
 However, if your goal is to have your logo look fresh and refined, darker colours, like blue, are the better choice.
 Colour psychology is genuine, and a good graphic designer can use it to your advantage.

 It’s also worth pointing out that a great logo will look as good in black and white as it does in any colour shade.
 The Nike swoosh is a great example.

-Finally, just like your text, simplicity is king when it comes to selecting colours for your logo.
+Finally, just like your text, simplicity is king when selecting colours for your logo.
 That means limiting your colour selections to three or fewer.
 You may even discover that a single colour is all you need.

-When most people think of a brand’s logo, they think of the graphic, so make your graphics counts.
-Any logo can look good on a masthead.
+When most people think of a brand’s logo, they think of the graphic, so make your graphics count.
+Of course, any logo can look good on a masthead.
 But a professional graphic designer can help you create a graphic that also looks good on stationery, apparel, advertisements and the Web.

 Graphics that possess these qualities are professionally created, not clip art.
 They are also scalable and, like the text and colour selections, simple.
-Perhaps most importantly, a good logo graphic is also timeless.
-Your company is going to be around for generations, and so should your logo
+But, perhaps most importantly, a good logo graphic is also timeless.
+Your company is going to be around for generations, and so should your logo.